sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-10-Example-Gradle-With-Poi.md

     }
 ```

-This is just a simple for-loop that goes through each column and autoSizes them so no text is cut off.
+This is just a simple for-loop that goes through each column and auto-sizes
-This is about as far into styling as I want to go, but it's worth doing so your spreadsheet is readable.
+the width so no text is cut off.
+This is about as far into the styling rabbit-hole
+as I want to go for now, but it's worth doing so your spreadsheet is readable.
+There are lots of tutorials and documentation on the `CellStyle` class in poi
+if you want to look into it, but you won't have to in this course.

 ### Saving the file